How the Male Body Changes At 60 and What to Do About It

 "Taking simple steps to improve your health will increase longevity," Bailey added.

-Let's look at four major issues and the steps you can take to live your best life.
+Let's look at four major ways the male body changes at 60, and the steps you can take to live your best life.

 "Men will notice cognition and memory decline, often leading to confusion and aggression with their moods," Bailey explained.